-All Black and Chiefs halfback Brad Weber has re-signed with New Zealand Rugby (NZR) and the Chiefs for another year.
+All Blacks, Chiefs halfback Brad Weber extends contract with New Zealand Rugby

 The 29-year-old debuted for the Chiefs in 2014.
 Since his Super Rugby debut, the quick-thinking halfback has earned higher honours including an All Blacks call-up for an historic match against Samoa in 2015.

 He currently has seven test caps and has also represented the Maori All Blacks seven times since 2015.